 The final area we analyzed was short-term care.
 This facility was awarded an impressive nursing grade this year, with a grade of B. While this wasn't as dominant as several of its other category grades, this is nevertheless one of the better grades for this area.
 In determining these short-term care grades, we assess the facility's skilled nursing services, such as those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
 The objective is to formulate a tool for sizing up the rehabilitation services of various facilities.
 Fortunately, it appear that this facility has registered nurses on staff.
 Not all facilities employs these skilled professionals.
 However, based on the data this nursing home provided, it does not look like the facility employs physical therapists.
 Lastly, we assessed the percentage of patients who were able to return to the community from this facility.
 We found that 5 percent of this facility's residents returned home.

 Compared to national and state averages across all facilities.

 Cody Regional Health Long Term Care Center Quality Metrics

 Minimizes Pressure Ulcers

-This indicates the percentage of residents who suffered from a pressure ulcer.
-Pressure ulcers are considered by many experts to be a barometer of nursing care at a nursing home.
-Pressure ulcers, also referred to as bed sores, are often caused by residents not being moved frequently enough.
+This is the percentage of residents that sustained a pressure ulcer.
+Pressure ulcers are considered to be a barometer of the quality of nursing care at a nursing home.
+Pressure ulcers, which are also called bed sores, are routinely the result of patients staying in one position for too long.

 Minimizes Serious Falls